dannycab/phy415msu/_sources/content/2_oscillations/notes-SHO_and_dynamical_systems.md

-# Notes: The SHO and Phase Portraits
+# 06 Sept 22 - Notes: The SHO and Phase Portraits

 These is the summary of the PHY 415 class period on 01 Sept 22.
 If I missed anything, [send me an message](https://phy415fall2022.slack.com/) on Slack and I will add it here. -DC